75 Percent as a Decimal: A complete walkthrough

 Q: Can I use a calculator to convert 75% to a decimal?

 A: Yes, absolutely.
-Most calculators have a percentage function that will automatically convert a percentage to its decimal equivalent.
+So most calculators have a percentage function that will automatically convert a percentage to its decimal equivalent.
 Simply enter 75% and press the equals button, or use the appropriate function on your calculator, often denoted by a "%" symbol.
 Alternatively, you can simply divide 75 by 100 using your calculator.

 Q: What is the difference between 75% and 0.75 in practical terms?